2021-22 game bird hunting forecast

-The 2020-21 Oregon game bird seasons look promising with quail and chukar numbers up in the east, forest grouse booming in the west and duck populations still above their long-term average.
+The 2021-22 Oregon game bird seasons look promising with pheasant, quail and chukar numbers steady in the east, forest grouse holding the line in the west.
+However, duck populations and habitat conditions are not as promising.

 The statewide outlook

 Drought across Oregon and the Prairie Pothole Region of North America will impact waterfowl hunters this season.
 After canceling our 2020 breeding waterfowl surveys due to COVID-19, the department was able to conduct our surveys in 2021.
 While overall duck numbers were near the long-term survey average, mallards were down 16 percent statewide, with all regions showing similar declines.
 Large numbers of gadwall, and a few other late nesting species like northern shoveler, were above their long-term average.
 However, biologists noted many of those birds were still in flocks at the time of the survey, suggesting those birds might not have nested this spring.